The best brunch in Glasgow: 18 stand-out spots

 The Brunch Club

-With a name like The Brunch Club, we don’t really have to explain what these guys do best.
+What: With a name like The Brunch Club, we don’t really have to explain what these guys do best.
 Serving brunch all day every day, this cute and trendy café offers a mix of classic favourites and more out-there options.
 There’s homemade granola with Greek yoghurt and fruit compote, eggs however-you-like and cooked breakfast options.
-For the adventurous (and hungry), find fried chicken and waffles with butter and maple syrup, poke bowls, fish tacos and loaded fries.
+For the adventurous (and hungry), find fried chicken and waffles with butter and maple syrup, fish tacos and steak frites.

 Where: 67 Old Dumbarton Road, G3 8RF